rackerlabs/support-how-to/content/cloud-servers/installing-python-novaclient-on-windows.md

 ### Where to go next

 You should have the nova client set up where you can access it, and it should be able to talk to your Rackspace Cloud account.
-To look at some common operations you can perform with the client, like creating servers and taking snapshots, see <a href="/how-to/useful-python-novaclient-commands">Useful python-novaclient commands</a>.
+To look at some common operations you can perform with the client, like creating servers and taking snapshots, see [Useful python-novaclient commands](/how-to/useful-python-novaclient-commands).